bioinformatics-hub-ke/Our-Activities/tool_hub/RNASeq_toolhub.md

 **Memory & Time considerations during Mapping**

-Mapping run time depends on the size of datasets, number of processors/threads as well as the alignment tool chosen.Here we provide the tools memory footprint as documented in github pages.
+Mapping run time depends on the size of datasets, number of processors/threads as well as the alignment tool chosen.Here we provide the memory footprint of three mapping tools as documented in github pages.

 Dataset: Human genome & mammals